Celestial-0/yash/README.md

 # Yash Kumar Singh Portfolio

-Welcome to my portfolio website!
-This project showcases my work as a Full-Stack Developer with a focus on building scalable, high-performance applications.
-It highlights my skills in the MERN & Django stacks, data structures & algorithms, AI/ML, and more.
+Welcome to my humble chronicle of creative growth and thoughtful problem-solving.
+I’m a passionate Full-Stack Developer who transforms challenges into scalable, high-performance solutions using the MERN and Django stacks.
+Join me on a journey through evolving data structures, innovative algorithms, and groundbreaking AI/ML projects that embody both technical excellence and creative spirit.

 ## Table of Contents